Push Tray Sorters: Use Case, Cost, and Other Considerations

 Companies in Europe were the first early adopters of the pushtray and now it is quickly becoming popular among companies in the United States and around the world for its simple, space saving design, versatility, and cost effectiveness.

 This style of unit sorter uses a mechanically driven push bar to provide a positive divert and “push” the product gently off the tray.
 This positive divert allows this style of sorter to sort both light polybags and heavy cartons on the same sorter at the same time, in addition to providing the flexibility to sort items as small and light as a business card or as non-conveyable and hard to handle as a tube of lipstick.

 In comparison, the extrusion frame of today’s pushtrays, designed for apparel, footwear, and other consumer goods, are lightweight and simple.
-Because the trays rely on fixed, electrically activated solenoids for activation instead of motors, the entire system is drastically less complex.
+These trays rely on fixed, electrically activated solenoids for activation instead of motors, the entire system is drastically less complex.

-This significant push tray sorter’s cost efficiency enables a wider range of companies to achieve a quick ROI allowing them to increase efficiency and throughput long before a tilt tray or crossbelt sorter can achieve, as well as increasing customer service and satisfaction levels.
+This cost efficiency enables a wider range of companies to achieve a quick ROI allowing them to increase throughput long before a tilt tray or crossbelt sorter can achieve, as well as increasing customer service and satisfaction levels.

 When considering your next unit sorter, the square footage of the system also needs to be a key consideration, especially in today’s market of limited available warehouse space.
 According to CBRE, one of the worldwide leaders in real-estate services: